Photo : Manuel Queimadelos / Quality Sport Images / Kosmos Tennis

 In his first match as a member of Team Canada, Diallo fell behind an early break in each set was never able to recover as he was beaten 6-2, 6-2.

-The Canadian struggled under the constant pressure from Djere, committed 22 unforced errors and 3 double faults.
+The Canadian struggled under the constant pressure from Djere, committing 22 unforced errors and 3 double faults.
 He only managed to win 54 per cent of his total service points, while his Serbian opponent took 81 per cent of his first serve points.

 Ill-timed errors cost Diallo dearly in the opening set.
 In both the third and fifth game, unforced errors put him in 15-40 holes on his own serve followed by double faults to give away a pair of breaks.